Keynote Speeches

 For the past couple of decades, governments around the world have recognized the power and potential of digital technologies but have been slow to adopt them, for a wide range of legitimate reasons.
 However the pandemic has induced a genuine urgency as governments wrestle with the combined challenges of remote work for their civil servants and the demand from the public for digital service and program delivery.
 Most governments have been relatively successful in responding to this crisis, however there’s still no end in sight.
 How can governments continue with their upgrade amidst this ongoing pandemic?
 What is working?
 What’s not?
 What does the future hold for digital government?
 How can we adapt?
 How can we lead?

-Jesse provides a unique and customized approach to his presentations.
-View more industry-specific presentations here.
+Jesse also offers a unique and customized approach to his presentations.

 Similar